WincAcademy/node-feedback-factory/README.md

 #### Creating a validator

 Create and export a new class in `src/validators`.
-The validator should have at least;
+The validator should at least;

-- A property named `extension` which defines the supported extension (i.e. '.scss').
+- Have a property named `extension` which defines the supported extension (i.e. '.scss').
-- A method named `run` which accepts a `code` parameter.
+- Have a method named `run` which accepts a `code` parameter.
+- Return an instance of `ValidationResult`

 ## Deployment